Religulous

 examines and challenges religion and religious belief.

-Contents
+Synopsis

 A range of views on various world religions is explored as Bill Maher travels to numerous religious destinations including Jerusalem, the Vatican City, and Salt Lake City, interviewing believers from a variety of backgrounds and groups.
 These include a former member of Jews for Jesus, Christians, Muslims, ex-Mormons, and Hasidic Jews.
 Maher travels to Speakers' Corner in Hyde Park, London, where he "preaches" Scientology beliefs.

-Maher also takes a tour around Creation Museum and the Holy Land Experience.
-The film promotes the Christ myth theory, a fringe theory that there was no Jesus.
+Maher also takes a tour around the Creation Museum and the Holy Land Experience.
+The film promotes the Christ myth theory, a fringe theory that Jesus was not a real historical person.